In this quarterly poll (administered by YouGov), we continue to unpack how Americans view today’s major tech platforms.

 This policy paper explores how reforming the U.S. tax code allow gig economy workers greater financial security through Universal Savings Accounts (USAs).

-This working paper from Anne Hobson examines the process by which user interactions give shape to social order in VRChat, a multiuser VR platform in which users design their own avatars and spaces.
+This paper examines the process by which user interactions give shape to social order in VRChat.
+Learn more about the research here.

 This Research in Focus examines how income tax policy shapes incentives for innovation and entrepreneurship in the United States.

-This analysis highlights the competitive benefits and costs that result from choices in constitutional governance, with a view to the intended functions of a given blockchain.
+This analysis highlights the competitive benefits and costs that result from choices in constitutional governance.

 This research examines the costs of expanding highway capacity as well and how the unintended consequences of doing so may actually increase demand.

-This research creates a taxonomy for better understanding regulation that accounts for public and private enforcement of the overlapping regulatory approaches in the vehicle-for-hire industry.
+This research creates a taxonomy for better understanding regulation that accounts for public and private enforcement.